-May I introduce Flash who is coming up to 2 years of age.
-Not full GSD as you can see.
-Flash was taken in from the pound so we have no history on him.
-He is vaccinated, microchipped and now neutered.
+Flash is now 4 years of age.
+Not full GSD we believe.
+Flash was taken in from the pound so we had no history on him.
+He is vaccinated, microchipped and neutered.

 Flash will need an active home that can give him plenty of exercise and mental stimulation.
 He will need to be taught many things, walking nicely on the lead, boundaries in the home, but could be a fantastic project for someone who wanted to do something like agility.

 Flash went for a short foster break and this is what his foster dad had to say about him:

 “Flash has real personality and is full of mischief but it is just to demand attention.
 He is very bright and so easily bored and will grab anything handy as a toy but if you say “NO” firmly he will immediately drop the item.
 He “Sits” when told and will give a paw.
 He loves people and is very affectionate.
 He will come when called and put up with as much fuss as you are willing to give him.
 Really loved our dog but doesn’t know when the poor old boy has had enough so we had to separate them to give our one some peace.
 I wouldn’t really say he is particularly boisterous for such a youngster, as I write this he has stretched out on the dog bed plotting his next raid on the bin when he thinks we are not looking.

 He is house trained and not the slightest sign of aggression.
 Probably because he was a stray he seems to be permanently hungry and gulps his food down in seconds.
 He pulls on the lead but he just needs training and stimulation to make a great dog.
 Not seen him with children but I have seen nothing to make me think he would not make a great family pet.
 In fact he would probably do better with a young and energetic family who could keep him active and occupied.”

 And on his second foster break with another home: